grizzCode/Ive_been_setup/RBENV.md

 * Application-specific version numbers are stored in .ruby-version.

 Run commands in directory where project is located.

+Can specify / modify ruby version in Gemfile, then delete Gemlock file and ruby-version file in a rails project.
+Then run:
 ```
 rbenv local 2.5.1	              Use Ruby 2.5.1 in project
 rbenv local --unset	            Undo above